Infinite-Nomic/Infinite-Nomic/round6/rules.md

 **Name**: Default
 **Cost**: Free
 **Description**: *This is the normal, unoptimized factory.*
 **Effect**: When collecting from this module's factory, gain 5 Points.
+Lose an amount of Dad Coins that is lower than 4, given that it would not cause your Dad Coin balance to go below 0.
+For every Dad Coin you choose to lose, gain 5 additional points.

 **Name**: Pointer
 **Cost**: 1 Dad Coin
 **Description**: *For a small price, you can double your weekly output!*
 **Effect**: When equipping this module to a factory, pay one Dad Coin.
 When collecting from this module's factory, gain 10 Points.
+Lose an amount of Dad Coins that is lower than 4, given that it would not cause your Dad Coin balance to go below 0.
+For every Dad Coin you choose to lose, gain 5 additional points.

 **Name**: Atomic Engine
 **Cost**: 1 Dad Coin